 - 3.1 The Foxton Neighbourhood Plan must support the strategic development needs set out in the Harborough Core Strategy, including policies for housing development.
 The Core Strategy identifies Foxton as a Selected Rural Village where development will be on a lesser scale and reflects the size and character of the village.
-The amount of housing development should also take account of the level of service provision, recent development and existing commitments. - 3.2 Harborough Local Plan work has examined 11 draft options for the distribution of 475 dwellings per annum across the District over the period to 2031.
-These options suggest that Foxton should provide for a range between 0 and 51 dwellings.
-The average of these 11 options for Foxton is a figure of 27 dwellings.
-It should be noted that the new Harborough Local Plan is not expected to be completed until 2017 at the earliest.
-Nevertheless, it is known that the new Local Plan is likely to require more housebuilding in Foxton, so it makes sense to use its assessment work to date, and averaging the options is a pragmatic response for the purposes of neighbourhood planning. - 3.3 In the preparation of this Neighbourhood Plan the community was consulted about the housing potential of 24 sites; the six most promising sites were the subject of detailed appraisals (see http://foxtonndp.weebly.com) and ultimately four sites were assessed as best able to meet the objectives of the Plan, sustainable, deliverable and, collectively, capable of delivering the housing quantity required over the Plan period (with an allowance for site windfalls). - 3.4 We have also been mindful of the proposal to build around 1,500 dwellings at Airfield Farm and adjoining land.
+The amount of housing development should also take account of the level of service provision, recent development and existing commitments. - 3.2 Harborough District Council is currently preparing a new local plan to replace the Core Strategy and this may require more housing growth.
+The new Local Plan is likely to cover the period to 2031.
+Harborough District Council will take our Neighbourhood Plan into account in preparing the new local plan. - 3.3 In spring 2015, we consulted local people on the appropriate level of housing development for Foxton.
+The Foxton Neighbourhood Development Planning Committee suggested that approximately 27 houses should be built over the Neighbourhood plan period up to 2031.
+This level of growth was supported by 81 (59%) of respondents.
+In setting this level of growth we have had regard to local build rates, the Harborough Core Strategy, the emerging Local Plan and local infrastructure capacity. - 3.4 We have also been mindful of the proposal to build around 1,500 dwellings at Airfield Farm and adjoining land.
 The Airfield Farm sites lie to the north-west of Market Harborough adjacent to the main urban area, to the west of the B6047 Harborough Road to Leicester.
 Foxton village is just a mile to the north-west.
 The Airfield Farm development will give rise to significant changes to the area for years to come.

-Table 1: Foxton Housing Commitments at 2016
+Table 1: Foxton Housing Commitments at 2015

-Planning Application Reference Address Dwellings (net) Status at 30 September 2016 08/01657/FUL (25/03/09), Revised Land Adj 20 Vicarage 1 Now completed Scheme 10/01274/FUL Drive Completed (11/11/10) 15/00308/INIT 14/00241/FUL (16.04.2014) The Old School 1 Commenced 14/00242/LBC (16.04.2014) House, Woodgate 13/01556/FUL (20.12.2013) 28 Middle Street 1 Not started 10/00167/ETF (01/04/10), 11/01185/FUL (14/10/11) The Manor House, Swingbridge Street 1 Commenced 10/00155/FUL (11/03/10) 43 Main Street 1 Now completed 14/00761/FUL (25.07.2014) 27 Main street 1 Not started
+Planning Application Reference Address Dwellings (net) Status at 31 March 2015 08/01657/FUL (25/03/09), Revised Scheme 10/01274/FUL (11/11/10) Land Adj 20 Vicarage Drive 1 Commenced 14/00241/FUL (16.04.2014) The Old School 1 Commenced

+Planning Application Reference Address Dwellings (net) Status at 31 March 2015 14/00242/LBC (16.04.2014) House, Woodgate 13/01556/FUL (20.12.2013) 28 Middle Street 1 Commenced 10/00167/ETF (01/04/10), 11/01185/FUL (14/10/11) The Manor House, Swingbridge Street 1 Not started 10/00155/FUL (11/03/10) 43 Main Street 1 Not started 14/00761/FUL (25.07.2014) 27 Main street 1 Not started

-3.5 Of the 27 new homes being planned for there are already 6 either completed or in the pipeline as single sites (see Table 1 above).
-This means that sites must be identified or allocated for at least 21 more.
+3.5 Of the 27 new homes we are planning for, there are already six houses in the pipeline as infill sites with planning permission (see above).
+This means we need to find sites for about 20 more.